 Britain may come to terms from mid-late 1940 onwards where war materials become crucial for her to win the "Battle of Britain".

-Going forward, if at least 300,000 tons of allied merchants per month is consistently sunk, Britain may withdraw from the war and Germany wins the Battle of the Atlantic.
-700,000 tons required once the United States enters war.
+Going forward, if at least 300,000 tons of allied merchants per month is consistently sunk, Britain may withdraw from the war.

+700,000 tons required once United States enters war.